KESTIO

 Thank you for your testimonial!

-How can you improve your sales performance?
-Get some initial answers by taking your free sales dynamics score by clicking on the button below:
+What are your areas for improvement in sales performance?
+Get initial answers by taking your free sales dynamic score by clicking the button below:

 Il en devient le Directeur Général en 2016 et se fixe comme objectif de restructurer le service commercial afin de gagner en efficacité et d’adresser d’autres segments de marché comme les parcs à thèmes, les musées et les stades.